-Treating Long Covid Is Rife With Guesswork | Times Leader
+Treating long COVID is rife with guesswork | Times Leader

 “I’m almost normal now,” he said.
 “I was thrilled when I could walk to the mailbox.
 Now we’re walking all over town.”

-Dozens of major medical centers have established specialized covid clinics around the country.
+Dozens of major medical centers have established specialized COVID-19 clinics around the country.
 A crowdsourced project counted .
-But there’s no standard protocol for treating long covid.
+But there’s no standard protocol for treating long COVID.
 And experts are casting a wide net for treatments, with few ready for formal clinical trials.

-It’s not clear just how many people have suffered from symptoms of long covid.
-Estimates vary widely from study to study — often because the definition of long covid itself varies.
+It’s not clear just how many people have suffered from symptoms of long COVID.
+Estimates vary widely from study to study — often because the definition of long COVID itself varies.
 But the more conservative estimates still count millions of people with this condition.
-For some, the lingering symptoms are worse than the initial bout of covid.
+For some, the lingering symptoms are worse than the initial bout of COVID-19.
 Others, like Lucas, were on death’s door and experienced a roller-coaster recovery, much worse than expected, even after a long hospitalization.

 “I was wanting to go to work four months after I got home,” Rick said over the laughter of his wife and primary caregiver, Cinde.